57780

 It’s important to be in tune with your body and to learn the sensations you experience just before climax.
 Once you know what these signs are, you’ll need to stop all stimulation to avoid climax.

-Pause for as long as needed in order for the sensation to subside.
+Pause for as long as needed for the sensation to subside.

-This is a good time to switch up positions or master your foreplay techniques.
-After all, even if you are able to last within the normal time range for the male orgasm (5-6 minutes), you’ll still be several minutes short of the average length of time it takes women to reach orgasm.
+This is a good time to switch positions or master your foreplay techniques.
+After all, even if you can last within the normal time range for the male orgasm (5-6 minutes), you’ll still be several minutes short of the average length of time it takes women to reach orgasm.

 Give the start-stop method a shot and see if it works for you.
 If it doesn’t, the good news is that there are plenty of other options you can try to build your bedroom performance and stamina.